kedarjos/python_api_development_fundamentals/README.md

-# python_api_development_fundamentals
+# Python API Development Fundamentals on O’Reilly
-O’Reilly Python API Development Fundamentals
+Code snippets from the course